 If you visit someone’s home and use the facilities only to find that they have a hot water tap, then regardless of how the apartment might look, you’re dealing with a person of substantial wealth and status.

 There was a time when cyclists in Amsterdam who were brave enough to wear crash helmets would have faced nothing but ridicule.
 But how quickly things have changed.
 The prices of electric bikes are shocking!
 (Sorry couldn’t resist that pun).
 They can start at 1500 euros and cost thousands more.
 Which is why their owners tend to wear crash helmets.
 It’s a subtle way of saying, “look at me, I’m not a tourist or a dumb property price increasing tax benefit stealing expat, nee!
 I can afford an electric bike, worship me as I overtake you suddenly at high speed and leave you with nothing but a fleeting glimpse of my perfectly shaped buttocks as you slowly pedal along like an old aged pensioner.
 Plebians!”

-1. The ultimate status symbol in Amsterdam
+2. The former ultimate status symbol in Amsterdam

 No bakfietsmoeders were hurt during the writing of this post.